Urban Biodiversity Enhancement and Restoration Project

 Volunteer With Us

 Join us the first Saturday of every month from 10am to 12pm at 741 Haliburton Road.

-Volunteering with the Haliburton Biodiversity Project is a great way to learn about our local flora, fauna, and ecology.
-Come check out the beautiful wet meadow in bloom!
+Volunteering with the Haliburton Biodiversity Project is a great way to learn about our local flora, fauna, and ecology!
+We will be planting and seeding native species at this workparty.